 Draughts is the big one here, with over 900 board games to choose from.
 Maddeningly, you can’t make a reservation at the weekend and the wait can get pretty long.
-They’re based in Hackney, but they’re due to open a new venue in London Waterloo soon.
+They’re based in play at slot machines Hackney, but they’re due to open a new venue in London Waterloo soon.

 The damage: Cover charge of £5 (or membership for £25/year).

 Last time I went to Bounce I had a fantastic time, despite having torn some ankle ligaments a week previously and having to play in my invalid state.
 Playing table tennis on crutches is no joke, but they have a good bar and decent pizzas so it was still larks.

 The damage: £31/hour per table peak, £21/hour per table off-peak.